-The final Audited Statement of Accounts will be authorised for issue by the Head of Finance & Property on 24 August 2017.
+The draft Statement of Accounts was authorised for issue by the Section 151 Officer on 30 May 2019.
 Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31 March 2017, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+Where events taking place before this date provided information about conditions existing at 31 March 2018, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.